 Handwriting Without Tears makes handwriting practice exciting with multi-sensory materials.
 This means that children are learning through more repetition and visual, auditory and tactile learners are being taught through ways that they learn best.

-The room was filled with passionate teachers, occupational therapists and some parents, like myself, who are enthusiastic about teaching their child how to write.
+The room was filled with passionate teachers, occupational therapists and some parents, like myself, who are enthusiastic about teaching their children how to write.

 I feel SO inspired.